-Control: Mulch to suppress seedsgermination, pull or hoe young seedlings, and pull or dig out older plants before they set seed.
+Control: Mulch to suppress seed germination, pull or hoe young seedlings, and pull or dig out older plants before they set seed.
 Cutting, mowing or burning is not effective because new plants will sprout at the base of old ones.
-Severe problems are difficult to control because herbicides are not very effective.
+Severe infestations are difficult to control because herbicides are not very effective.
 For the best results apply 2,3-D during periods of active growth and high soil moisture.

 By Karen